bevyengine/bevy/_release-content/release-notes/settings.md

 ---
-title: "User settings"
+title: "User preferences"
 authors: ["@viridia"]
 pull_requests: [23034]
 ---

-The new `bevy_settings` crate provides a framework for user settings and persistent preferences.
+The new `bevy_preferences` crate provides a framework for user settings and persistent preferences.
 This can include things like:

 - Music and sound volume controls